MichaelLeonffu/michaelleonffu/README.md

-# Hiya!
+## Hi!

+I am an enthusiastic **Software Engineer specializing in Backend Systems**.

-I'm Computer Engineering graduate University of California, Los Angeles UCLA.
+I have a BS in Computer Engineering from University of California, Los Angeles UCLA.
-I enjoy designing, documenting, DevOps, and writing software in the backend.

-I currently work at [TimelyCare](https://timelycare.com) as a backend engineer and I enjoy tinkering with software during my free time.
+I currently work at [TimelyCare](https://timelycare.com) as a node.js backend engineer.

+Outside of work I like to:
+- Design and architect.
+- Learn new technologies and algorithms.
+- Administrate and DevOps.
+- Document.

+Most of all, I enjoy Applying what I learn to projects.

-🔭 I'm currently working on:
+🔭 I'm currently:
-- 🌱 I'm currently learning Go by making a pet project TBD!
+- 🌱 Learning Go!
+- 🌱 Practicing clear and scalabe/maintainable code.
+- 🌱 Learning how to orient solutions to increase generate business value.

+<!--
 - 🤖 `Anna Li Bot` discord bot
-- 🌱 Code cleanliness, scalability, and MVPs

-<!--
   - 💻 `cookieandrock.dev` Learning Full Stack Development: Next.js,
     TailwindCSS, Strapi (CMS), Nginx (reverse proxy), MongoDB, and DevOps.
 🏸 Badminton Buddy; a smart badminton birdie pitcher robot.